 DUMBO – Larger ears set on the side of the head.

-Each of these six varieties is grouped into six Sections by color and body markings.
-There are 33 distinct colors recognized among these Sections.
+Each of these seven varieties is grouped into six Sections by color and body markings.
+There are 40 distinct colors recognized among these Sections.

 SELF - Entire body consists of the same uniform color.
-They are: Beige, Black, Blue, Blue-Beige, Champagne, Chocolate, Cocoa, Lilac, Mink, Platinum, Russian Blue, Russian Dove, Sky Blue, Black-eyed White, Pink-eyed White.
+They are: Beige, Black, Blue, Blue-Beige, Champagne, Chocolate, Cocoa, Lilac, Mink, P.E.
+Platinum, Platinum, Powder Blue, Russian Blue, Russian Dove, Sky Blue, Black-eyed White, Pink-eyed White.

 AOC (Any Other Color) - The entire body is of the same color, but the coat consists of individual hairs banded with two or more colors and evenly interspersed with colored guard hairs.
-In this Section the colors are: Agouti, Amber, Blue Agouti, Chinchilla, Cinnamon, Cinnamon Pearl, Fawn, Lynx, Pearl.
+In this Section the colors are: Agouti, Blue Agouti, Chinchilla, Cinnamon, Cinnamon Pearl, Fawn, Lynx, Pearl, Russian Blue Agouti.

 AOCP (Any Other Color Pattern) - To have a combination of two or more colors other than white arranged in a recognized pattern.
-In this Section the colors are: Blue Point Siamese, Himalayan, Russian Blue Point Siamese, Seal Point Siamese, Merle.
+In this Section the colors are: B.E.
+Siamese, Blue Point Siamese, Burmese, Himalayan, Russian Blue Agouti Burmese, Russian Blue Point Siamese, Seal Point Siamese, Merle.

-MARKED - There are ten groups within this Section, named according to the pattern of their markings, in any recognized color:
+MARKED - There are eleven groups within this Section, named according to the pattern of their markings, in any recognized color:

 • English Irish have a white equilateral triangle on the chest.